Phishing email alert

 - Is the offer too good to be true?

-- Offering money or a job, asking for your personal info or your help
+- Is it offering money or a job, or asking for your personal info or your help?

 Never give out your personal information through an email, especially to someone you do not know.
 Cybercriminals will use this info against you to steal from you, copy your identity or sell your info to other criminals.

-If you see any suspicious emails, please attach them and send them to firstname.lastname@example.org.
+If you see any suspicious emails, please attach them and send to email@example.com.